cocoonstack/cocoon-net/docs/volcengine.md

   --subnet 172.20.100.0/24
 ```

-This configures dnsmasq, CNI conflist, bridge, routes, and sysctl from cocoon-net's templates, and writes the pool state file.
+This configures bridge, CNI conflist, and sysctl from cocoon-net's templates, and writes the pool state file.
 The existing ENIs and secondary IPs are preserved.
 By default, existing iptables rules are also preserved — pass `--manage-iptables` to let cocoon-net rewrite them.

-After adopting, `cocoon-net status` works normally.
+After adopting, run `cocoon-net daemon` to start DHCP. `cocoon-net status` works normally.
 Cloud-side teardown (detaching/deleting ENIs) must still be done manually.

 ## Manual Steps (for reference)